goat-sdk/goat/python/examples/by-framework/crewai/README.md

 poetry run python example.py
 ```

-2. The example script demonstrates (non-interactive):
+2. The example script demonstrates (interactive):
-- Checking ERC-20 token balances
-- Registered AG2 tools for interacting with ETH and ERC-20 tokens
-- Interaction between a crypto agent and an executor agent

-The script runs with a predefined query to check the balance of a specific token.
+- Setting up a Solana wallet using GOAT.
+- Initializing the `spl-token` GOAT plugin.
+- Generating CrewAI-compatible tools using the `goat-sdk-adapter-crewai`.
+- Defining a CrewAI agent (`Solana SPL Token Analyst`) equipped with the GOAT tools.
+- Defining a CrewAI task to answer user questions about SPL tokens.
+- Running an interactive loop where you can ask the agent questions (e.g., "What is the balance of USDC for my wallet?").
+The agent will use the GOAT tools to find the answer.

+Type 'quit' in the interactive prompt to exit the script.

 ### Agent Wallets
 [Crossmint](https://docs.crossmint.com/wallets/quickstarts/agent-wallets) offers one of the most advanced solutions for agent developers and launchpads: [Agent Wallets](https://docs.crossmint.com/wallets/quickstarts/agent-wallets).